 Additionally, Kajabi offers automation tools that take care of your online business from start to finish, so that you can keep tabs on all of your membership sites, your clients, what they like, what they don't, and which plans are the most popular.

 With Kajabi, you’ll hardly need any other tools, it’s still plug-in friendly just in case.
-Kajabi University, which teaches you all there is to know about how to create and sell online products no matter what they’re.
+Kajabi University, which teaches you all there is to know about how to create and sell digital products online no matter what they’re.

 Lastly, it offers apps for both iOS and Google play for you to stay in touch with your online business at all times.

 - All-inclusive (courses, podcasts, newsletters, email marketing, payment processing, funnels mobile apps, and more)

 - Highly customizable / Plug-in friendly